elcicd/el-CICD-docs/tutorial.md

 Compare the values in the ConfigMap to the values in the Console Output of Jenkins.

-The Sanbox allows developers to test their code as deployed in isolation or in conjunction with supporting microservices.
+The Sandbox allows developers to test their code as deployed in isolation or in conjunction with supporting microservices.
 Multiple deployments may be necessary if all microservices to be deployed into the sandbox do not share the same branch name.
 Deployments into Sandboxes will use the same deployment configuration as used for the _dev_ environment.

 You have now confirmed the successful deployment of `test-cicd1` into a Sandbox.
 Quit the vi editor in the terminal and move onto the next step.